chrisweb/web-audio-api-player/README.md

 It depends on what you intend to build.

-If you build something like a music player, it is probably best to use the PLAYER_MODE_AUDIO as you might to want to start playing the sound (song) as quickly as possible and don't care if it has fully loaded, because in this mode the song will start playing as soon as enough data has been buffered even though the song has not been fully loaded yet (it will get the rest of it from the server in the background while playing).
-To display the time range(s) that have been loaded you could for example use a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+If you build something like a music player, it is probably best to use the PLAYER_MODE_AUDIO as you might to want to start playing the sound (song) as quickly as possible and don't care if it has fully loaded.
+This mode is ideal for big files that don't get loaded all at once (streaming).
+The audio mode (via the audio element) has support for partial content (http code 206) this means with this mode the song will start playing as soon as enough data has been buffered even though the song has not been fully loaded yet (it will load more data from the server in the background as the song progresses).
+The loading progress callback will return a percentage, which represents the amount of data that got loaded so far, which means it might not represent the loading state of the full song.
+If you want to display what parts of the song have been loaded more accuratly (display the time range(s) that got loaded) I recommend using a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) and to get the ranges that have been loaded, I recommend you use the **audioElement** property of a song to get the audioElement that is loading the song and then read the [audioElement.buffered](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/buffering_seeking_time_ranges) value(s).

-If you build something that has a lot (of small sounds) that get (pre-)loaded and maybe cached, but played later at some time after they finished loading, use PLAYER_MODE_AJAX.
-Its progress is easier to understand, because when the loading progress of the sound has reached 100% you know it can be played.
-To display the loading progress a simple [HTML progress element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) is enough.
+You can use the PLAYER_MODE_AJAX if for example you want to build something that has a lot (of small sounds that get loaded all at once) and eventually get (pre-)loaded and maybe cached by you (you can inject an array buffer that you loaded yourself or even a audio buffer you already decoded to the player via the sound attributes).
+Use this mode if you prefer to wait until the song has fully loaded and then gets played.
+Its progress callback is straight forward, when the loading progress callback gets triggered by the player, you can use the percentage value and pass it to a progress bar.
+To display the loading progress you could for example use a [HTML progress element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress), you can find a such example in the .

 ### advanced usage